niuers/big_data/spark/spark.md

 * Creating DataFrames
 * Creating Datasets

+### Smart Data Sources

+> Smart data sources are those that support data processing directly in their own engine--where the data resides--by preventing unnecessary data to be sent to Apache Spark.

+#### Apache Spark MongoDB

+* One example is a relational SQL database with a smart data source.
+Data locality is made use of by letting the SQL database do the filtering of rows based on conditions.
+This is implemented in a Apache Spark MongoDB connector.
+The connector class needs implement the **PrunedFilteredScan** trait adding the **buildScan** method in order to support filtering on the data source itself.
+The code can remove columns and rows directly using the MongoDB API.

+* This means that if in a PEP data has to be filtered, then this filter will be executed in the SQL statement on the RDBMS when the underlying data is read.
+This way, reading unnecessary data is avoided.

-### Apache Parquet
+#### Apache Parquet
 > It is another columnar-based data format used by many tools in the Hadoop ecosystem, such as Hive, Pig, and Impala.
 It increases performance using efficient compression, columnar layout, and encoding routines.

-> Smart data sources are those that support data processing directly in their own engine--where the data resides--by preventing unnecessary data to be sent to Apache Spark.

-* The Parquet files are smart data sources, since projection and filtering can be performed at the storage level, eliminating disk reads of unnecessary data.
+* The Parquet files are **smart data sources**, since projection and filtering can be performed at the storage level, eliminating disk reads of unnecessary data.

-* This can be seen in the PushedFilters and ReadSchema sections in the explained plan, where the IsNotNull operation and the ReadSchema projection on id, clientId, and familyName is directly performed at the read level of the Parquet files.
+* This can be seen in the **PushedFilters** and **ReadSchema** sections in the explained plan, where the **IsNotNull** operation and the **ReadSchema** projection on id, clientId, and familyName is directly performed at the read level of the Parquet files.

 ### Projection
-> It means to use the DataFrame's select method to filter columns from the data.
+> It means to use the DataFrame's select method to filter **columns** from the data.
 In SQL or relational algebra, this is called projection.

 ### Task
 > Stages in Spark consist of tasks.
 Each task corresponds to a combination of blocks of data and a set of transformations that will run on a single executor.